Renewal of the Electoral Roll

 Revision of Church Electoral Roll

-Ahead of the APCM, scheduled for 28 Apr 2025, we will be carrying out a full renewal of the Electoral Roll.
+Ahead of the APCM, scheduled for 27 Apr 2026, we will be opening the Electoral Roll for revision.
 Please see the official notice below, which will also be displayed at our buildings.

-The collation of a new electoral roll occurs every 6 years and was last conducted in 2019.
+This is the annual additions and removals revision.
+The collation of a new electoral roll occurs every 6 years and was last conducted in 2025.
 In the intervening years the roll is revised.

 The Parish of St James, Gerrards Cross with St James, Fulmer

-The new Roll will be published by the Parochial Church Council [on the church noticeboards] for at least 14 days and a copy of the Roll will be available for inspection on a reasonable request being made to the Council.
+After the revision, a copy of the Roll will be published by the Parochial Church Council at the church premises and on our website for at least 14 days and a copy of the Roll will be available for inspection on a reasonable request being made to the Council.

 Under the Church Representation Rules any lay persons are entitled to have